cowlingj/an-introduction-to-programming-with-python/lessons/Lesson08.md

 And there we have a list, the square brackets "[]" tell python that this variable is a list, and we separate each item with commas.

-We can access items in a list by refering to their position in the list, otherwise known as an index.
+We can access items in a list by referring to their position in the list, otherwise known as an index.
 ```python3
 first_item_to_buy = shopping[2]